KashmikaT/InfoSec-by-FreeCodeCamp/README.md

 in lesson 5 we learn about MIME sniffing is a technique browsers use to guess the content type of a response, even if the Content-Type header is set.
 This behavior can lead to security vulnerabilities, To prevent this, use helmet.noSniff() to set the X-Content-Type-Options: nosniff header.

-i leson 6 we learn about Older versions of Internet Explorer (IE) allow downloaded HTML files to execute JavaScript in the context of your site, to prevent these use app.use(helmet.ieNoOpen());
+in lesson 6 we learn about Older versions of Internet Explorer (IE) allow downloaded HTML files to execute JavaScript in the context of your site, to prevent these use app.use(helmet.ieNoOpen());

+in lesson 7 we learning to convert http sites to https If your website supports HTTPS, users may still access it via insecure HTTP.
+Attackers can exploit this to perform protocol downgrade attacks or cookie hijacking,